Join our list of satisfied customers:

 It’s very frustrating when you try to unhide some Excel rows or columns that appear to be hidden, but they nevertheless remain hidden.
-This can be caused by several situations listed here in roughly how often they occur:
+This can be caused by several situations listed here roughly by how often they occur:

 1. Active filters are forcibly hiding rows that don’t meet the filter criteria.
 (This impacts rows, but not columns.)
 To see if filters are indeed active, look at the extreme left column, the Excel row numbers.
 If any filters are active, the row numbers will be blue, instead of the usual black.
 You will also see a double bar where rows are hidden.
 Merely clear any active filters to see all the rows.